Classification of finite-time blow-up mechanisms for the incompressible free-boundary Euler equations with surface tension: Introduction

-The free boundary problem for the incompressible Euler equations has witnessed substantial theoretical advances across several decades, with progress characterized by increasingly refined analyses of rotational effects, interfacial conditions, and singularity formation.
-Foundational results established well-posedness for irrotational flows without surface tension \cite{Wu1999,Lannes2005,Wu2011,Germain2012,Alazard2014,Ionescu2015,Alazard2015,Ifrim2017,Wang2018}, while subsequent studies incorporated surface tension as a regularizing mechanism, demonstrating well-posedness \cite{Iguchi2001,Alazard2011,Deng2017,Ifrim2017} and rigorous convergence to zero surface tension limits \cite{Ambrose2005,Ambrose2009}.
-For rotational flows, Christodoulou and Lindblad \cite{Christodoulou2000} pioneered a priori estimates, with local well-posedness proved later in \cite{Lindblad2005,Coutand2007,Zhang2008} without surface tension.
-When surface tension interacts with vorticity, we refer to \cite{Ogawa2002,Schweizer2005,Coutand2007,Shatah2008a,Shatah2011,Disconzi2019}.
-For more recent references, see \cite{Ming2024,Aydin2024,Hu2024,Ifrim2025}.
+The free-boundary problem for the incompressible Euler equations has been studied extensively over several decades, with advances addressing irrotational and rotational flows, interfacial conditions, and singularity formation.
+For irrotational flows without surface tension, foundational works established well-posedness \cite{Wu1999,Lannes2005,Wu2011,Germain2012,Alazard2014,Ionescu2015,Alazard2015,Ifrim2017,Wang2018}.
+Surface tension was later incorporated as a regularizing mechanism, leading to well-posedness results \cite{Iguchi2001,Alazard2011,Deng2017,Ifrim2017} and rigorous zero-surface-tension limits \cite{Ambrose2005,Ambrose2009}.
+For rotational flows, Christodoulou and Lindblad \cite{Christodoulou2000} developed pioneering a priori estimates, and local well-posedness without surface tension was subsequently proved in \cite{Lindblad2005,Coutand2007,Zhang2008}.
+For the interaction of surface tension and vorticity, we refer to \cite{Ogawa2002,Schweizer2005,Coutand2007,Shatah2008a,Shatah2011,Disconzi2019}; for more recent references, see \cite{Ming2024,Aydin2024,Hu2024,Ifrim2025}.

-Beyond well-posedness theory, the free boundary of regular solutions can develop finite-time self-intersecting singularities under suitable initial conditions, causing loss of injectivity in the flow map.
-These singularities manifest as either pointwise \textit{splash singularities} or higher-dimensional \textit{splat singularities} --- arcwise in 2D or surfacial in 3D --- as illustrated in Fig.~\ref{fig:case1}.
-Crucially, when represented parametrically, the surface maintains regularity in parameter space throughout self-intersection formation.
-First observed in 2D water waves without surface tension \cite{Cordoba2010,Castro2013}, such singularities persist even with surface tension \cite{Castro2012b}.
-Subsequent studies extended these findings to rotational Euler equations \cite{Coutand2014} and Navier-Stokes systems \cite{Coutand2019,Castro2019}, with further advances in this type of singularity documented in \cite{Coutand2019a,DiIorio2020a,Cordoba2021,Jeon2024}.
-The relationship between self-intersection mechanisms and curvature dynamics is analyzed in Section \ref{se1.3}.
+Beyond well-posedness, regular free-boundary solutions may develop finite-time self-intersections under suitable initial conditions, leading to loss of injectivity of the flow map.
+These singularities appear either as pointwise \textit{splash singularities} or as higher-dimensional \textit{splat singularities} (along an arc in two dimensions or along a surface in three dimensions), as illustrated in Fig.~\ref{fig:case1}.
+A key feature is that, in a parametric representation, the surface may remain regular in parameter space up to the moment of self-intersection.
+Such singularities were first observed for two-dimensional water waves without surface tension \cite{Cordoba2010,Castro2013} and were later shown to persist in the presence of surface tension \cite{Castro2012b}.
+Subsequent studies extended these phenomena to rotational Euler equations \cite{Coutand2014} and Navier--Stokes systems \cite{Coutand2019,Castro2019,giga2026}; further developments appear in \cite{Coutand2019a,DiIorio2020a,Cordoba2021,Jeon2024,LuoYang2026}.